-This study is designed to meet the objectives of understanding income and consumption pattern of the Limbu community residing in Savapokhari VDC of Sankhuwasabha district, the eastern part of Nepal.
+This study is designed to meet the objectives of understanding income and consumption pattern of the Bhote community residing in the eastern part of Nepal.
 This study is based on descriptive as well as analytical method.
-The research is being prepared with the view of ascertaining new knowledge and ideas by doing plain description of any events or subject matter is called descriptive type of research design.
+The research being prepared with the view of ascertaining new knowledge and ideas by doing plain description of any events or subject matter is called descriptive type of research design.
+This method is based on current occurring facts.
+It focuses searching any subject matter, obtaining important data and getting new knowledge by description of the data.